 Across wet season, torrential rains can cause flash flooding.
 The dust turns to mud and getting around, particularly on the minor roads, slows down considerably.
 Through July and early August the rain can seem to be almost continual.
 If the rain and mud do not deter you, this is a good time of year to see the region at its lushest.

-Best Attractions in Central Highlands
+V. Best Attractions in Central Highlands

 Da Lat is the most popular centre in the Highlands, followed by Buon Ma Thuot, Kon Tum and Pleiku.
 Most travellers, especially those on the Open Tour system, visit just Da Lat, but some opt for all four of the main destinations – Da Lat, Buon Ma Thuot, Pleiku and Kon Tum.
 The scenery is stunning.
 Forests, waterfalls, lakes and rivers are accessible for hiking and trekking, and there is plenty to see.
 To the south, Nam Cat Tien National Park is one of the most biologically diverse locations in Indochina.
-With two weeks in the Highlands, you could take in much of what it has to offer.
-Anything less than a week to take in all four provincial capitals would be too rushed.

 Wedged towards the southern end of the Central Highlands, the rolling hills and lush landscape of Lam Dong province have attracted domestic and international visitors ever since the founding of the provincial capital, Da Lat, in 1897.
 Da Lat is one of Vietnam’s premiere destinations for kitsch-hardened domestic tourists.
 If you are planning on just visiting Da Lat, two to three days should be plenty of time to take in all the province has to offer.
 Add another day if you want to overnight in Cat Tien National Park.
 The province boasts a comfortably temperate climate and tremendously fertile soil — both of which have helped it develop as a tourist retreat (the original intention) and as an agricultural centre producing some of the finest fresh produce in the region.